Hans Krahe: Work

 He examined the layers of European water names and did so using two theses.
-The first thesis was that the oldest layer will always be the one that can not be explained with the language of the people who currently live on the banks or shores of the given water, and/or consist of a monosyllabic stem carrying a meaning (at times derived or conjugated monosyllabic words).
+The first thesis was that the oldest layer will always be the one that cannot be explained with the language of the people who currently live on the banks or shores of the given water, and/or consist of a monosyllabic stem carrying a meaning (at times derived or conjugated monosyllabic words).
 He found that these monosyllabic water names give a system which he called Alteuropäisch (Old European).
 The network of old European water names comprises waters from Scandinavia to lower Italy, and from the British Isles to the Baltic.
 It denotes the period of development of the common Indo-European language which was finished by the second millennium BC.
 Hans Krahe claimed that by that time the Western languages (Germanic, Celtic, Illyrian, the so-called Italic group - the Latin-Faliscus, the Oscan-Umbrian along with Venetic-Baltic - and to some extent Slavic), though they still constituted a uniform Old European language which was to further divide later, had already dissociated from the ancient Indo-European language.
 The similarities in European water names resulted from the radiation of this old European system, and not from the resemblance of the common words in the later separate languages.

 His assumption that the linguistic strata corresponded to ethnic strata came under critical reappraisal decades after his death, in the work of Walter Pohl and others.